Buying a house with low income: Loan options, tips, and step-by-step guide

 In some cases, you can have someone co-sign your mortgage loan.
 A lender will evaluate a co-signer’s financial and credit information in addition to yours to determine whether to approve your mortgage application.

-You and your co-signer should understand that they’re on the hook for the monthly mortgage payments if you can no longer make them.
+You and your co-signer should understand that they’re responsible for the monthly mortgage payments if you can no longer make them.
 Talk with your co-signer about expectations and what you’ll do if you think you won’t be able to meet your mortgage obligation.

 If you can decrease the total amount of debt you owe, you’ll lower your DTI, which can help your mortgage approval odds and boost your buying power.

-If you’re still wondering what steps you’ll need to take to buy a house with low income, let’s take a closer look at the process.
+If you’re still wondering what steps you’ll need to take to buy a house with a low income, let’s examine the process more closely.

 Before you apply for a mortgage, look at all your options.
 That means picking a home loan you’re confident will be the best fit and checking to see if you qualify for assistance programs.
 We listed some popular options up top, but there may be other options exclusively available to low-income home buyers in your area.